volpepe/volpepe/README.md

 and many more.
 My favourite nostalgia game is **Spyro - Year of the Dragon** from the PS1 era.
 I used to be **obsessed** with Spyro in my childhood.
 I'm also a huge fan of Metroidvanias and D&D.

-I'm not a big fan of cooking, but I'm trying to learn.

 Also, I'm a furry.
 Sorry.
 [Here's my fursona](https://imgur.com/a/SiyQ0Hx).
 His name is Conrad.

 🌈🌈🌈

 # Let's talk!👂
 You can find me on a lot of social media, but uhh...
-It's not a good idea to share my profiles in here.
+It's not a good idea to share my private profiles in here.
 Here are the most innocuous.

 [![Steam](https://img.shields.io/badge/-Steam-black?style=for-the-badge&logo=steam)](https://steamcommunity.com/id/volpepe/)
 [![Telegram](https://img.shields.io/badge/-Telegram-black?style=for-the-badge&logo=telegram)](https://t.me/volpepe)